 Install PIP On Debian/Ubuntu

-# apt install python-pip #python 2 # apt install python3-pip #python 3
+$ sudo apt install python-pip #python 2 $ sudo apt install python3-pip #python 3

 Install PIP On CentOS and RHEL

-Unluckily, pip is not packaged in official software repositories of CentOS/RHEL.
-So you need to enable the EPEL repository and then install it like this.
+Unluckily, pip is not packaged in official software repositories of RHEL-based distributions such as CentOS Stream, Rocky and AlmaLinux.

 Install PIP on Fedora

-# dnf install python-pip #Python 2 # dnf install python3 #Python 3
+# dnf install python-pip #Python 2 # dnf install python3-pip #Python 3

 Install PIP on Arch Linux